 Industry sectors that continue to struggle include travel, entertainment, leisure, advertising and administration.
-With restrictions slowly lifting we remain optimistic that we will see these areas also improve over the coming months.
+Unfortunately until the international borders reopen, this will remain the case.

 We will look to update this guide on a monthly basis with any salary fluctuations we are seeing in the Sydney market.